Skip to main content

 8) Cloud Security Solution Compatibility

 The newest development in the connection sector is software-defined wide area networks (SD-WAN).
-As a result, cloud security solutions should work with this technology as its acceptance is projected to increase.
+Cloud security solutions should work with this technology as its acceptance will increase.
 Administrators must locate a cloud security program that works with SD-WAN.
 When cloud security is added to the network, the functionality should be preserved and maintained across all devices.
-At the absolute least, the solution should be compatible with SD-WAN and not interfere with its primary operations.
+At the absolute minimum, the solution should be compatible with SD-WAN and not interfere with its primary operations.

 Conclusion